CORONAVIRUS - COVID-19

 If you received a letter from NHS Scotland offering you this seasons Influenza Vaccine, please telephone the surgery (NOT NHS Inform) to arrange an appointment.

-We now have an initial supply of the vaccine for those that have received this invite and clinics will be underway shortly.
-We ask that you wait until at least Friday the 25th of September to enable us to organise times for you.
+We now have an initial supply of the vaccine for those that have received this invite and clinics are now underway.

 If you are currently housebound - due to your medical condition - please let us know and we can arrange for one of the Community Nurses to attend with the vaccine.